Open source · MIT License

 lazyspeckit doctor [--here | <path>]

-Shows diagnostics: versions, tools, SpecKit status, prompt file presence.
+Shows diagnostics: versions, installed agents, SpecKit status, and prompt file presence.
 Makes no changes.

 lazyspeckit self-update